HauntedSmores/shopify-base-theme/README.md

 ***

 ## Commands
 Listed here are the commands available with this theme.
-Command syntax: `npm run <command>`.
+Command syntax: `npm run <command>`

 ### build
 - Clears the `dist` folder